-AP Sources: Carl Edwards retiring from NASCAR
+AP Sources: Edwards walking away from final year with Gibbs

 CHARLOTTE, N.C.
-(AP) — Two people with knowledge of the situation tell The Associated Press that NASCAR driver Carl Edwards is retiring.
+(AP) — In a stunning decision, NASCAR driver Carl Edwards is walking away from the final year of his contract with Joe Gibbs Racing less than two months after nearly winning his first Cup championship, two people with knowledge of the situation told The Associated Press on Tuesday.

-Joe Gibbs Racing has scheduled a pair of news conferences Wednesday in which Edwards is expected to announce he is giving up the sport immediately.
-The two people spoke to AP on Tuesday on condition of anonymity because the team and Edwards have not announced the move.
+Joe Gibbs Racing scheduled a pair of news conferences Wednesday in which Edwards is expected to announce he will not drive the No. 19 Toyota next season.
+The second announcement is that reigning Xfinity Series champion Daniel Suarez will replace Edwards in the Cup Series.
+The two people spoke to AP on condition of anonymity because the team and Edwards had not announced the move.

-Edwards informed team owner Joe Gibbs right before Christmas that he no longer wanted to compete, the people told AP.
+The 37-year-old Edwards informed team owner Joe Gibbs right before Christmas that he no longer wanted to compete, the people told AP, confirming a decision first reported by Fox Sports.

-The second news conference is to announce that reigning Xfinity Series champion Daniel Suarez will replace Edwards in the No. 19 Toyota.
+“This is comparable to Barry Sanders’ retirement back in 1999, shocking and with loads of ability and time left in a very successful career,” said Texas Motor Speedway President Eddie Gossage.
+Edwards was a four-time winner at Texas in the Cup Series.

 Most Read Stories